 - You have a female fruit fly, whose father was exposed to a mutagen (she, herself, wasn’t).
 Mating this female fly with another non-mutagenized, wild-type male produces offspring that all appear completely normal, except there are twice as many daughters as sons in the F1 progeny of this cross.

 - Propose a hypothesis to explain these observations.

 - How could you test your hypothesis?

 - You decide to use genetics to investigate how your favourite plant makes its flowers smell good.

 - What steps will you take to identify genes required for production of the sweet floral scent?
 Assume this plant is a self-pollinating diploid.

 - One of the recessive mutants you identified has fishy-smelling flowers, so you name the mutant (and the mutated gene) fishy.
 What do you hypothesize about the normal function of the wild-type fishy gene?

 - Another recessive mutant lacks floral scent altogether, so you call it nosmell.
 What could you hypothesize about the normal function of this gene?

 - Suppose you are only interested in finding dominant mutations that affect floral scent.

-- How will you design your screen differently than in the previous question, in order to detect dominant mutations specifically?
+- How will you design your screen differently than in the previous question, to detect dominant mutations specifically?

 - Which kind of mutagen is most likely to produce dominant mutations, a mutagen that produces point mutations, or a mutagen that produces large deletions?

-- You are interested in finding genes involved in synthesis of proline (Pro), an amino acid that is normally synthesizes by a particular model organism.
+- You are interested in finding genes involved in synthesis of proline (Pro), an amino acid normally synthesized by a particular model organism.

 - How would you design a mutant screen to identify genes required for Pro synthesis?